 Presbyterian Church (U.S.A.) elects first Native leader of General Assembly

-In a landslide vote on June 20, Presbyterian Church (U.S.A.) elected its first Native moderator of a General Assembly.
+In a landslide vote on June 20, the Presbyterian Church (U.S.A.) elected its first Native American moderator of a General Assembly.

-Elona Street-Stewart, a member of the Delaware Nanticoke tribe, ran for co-moderator of the 2020 General Assembly alongside Gregory J. Bently, pastor of Fellowship Presbyterian Church in Hunstville, Alabama.
+Elona Street-Stewart, a member of the Delaware Nanticoke tribe, ran for comoderator of the 2020 General Assembly alongside Gregory J. Bentley, pastor of Fellowship Presbyterian Church in Huntsville, Alabama.

 The pair’s goal was to promote diversity within the denomination.
-Back in April, when they announced their joint run, Bently, who is black, told Presbyterian News Service he believed, together, he and Street-Stewart represented “the pain of our past” as well as the “possibilities of the future.”
+Back in April, when they announced their joint run, Bentley, who is black, told Presbyterian News Service he believed that together, he and Street-Stewart represented “the pain of our past” as well as the “possibilities of the future.”

-Street-Stewart, a ruling elder and the executive of the Synod of Lakes and Prairies, is also the first Native person to be a synod executive within PC(USA), which is 90 percent white.
+Street-Stewart, a ruling elder and the executive of the Synod of Lakes and Prairies, is also the first Native American person to be a synod executive within the PCUSA, which is 90 percent white.

-And while concerns about the coronavirus will initially keep the duo from doing much travel, Street-Stewart said once travel restrictions are lifted, she and Bentley plan to be very conspicuous.
+While concerns about the coronavirus will initially keep the duo from doing much travel, Street-Stewart said that once travel restrictions are lifted, she and Bentley plan to be very conspicuous.
 They want to challenge the prevailing ideas of what Presbyterian leadership looks like.